irfanDocker/FAIS-ELITE-Automation/README.md

 # FAIS-ELITE-Automation
 Financial Analysis and Intelligence System-Elite Functional UI automated test

 This is a very minimal sample project using JUnit and Serenity BDD in Java.
-You can use this project as a quick starting point for your own projects.

 Install pally and ZAP before you execute automation.

 Accessibility Testing with pa11y https://bitsofco.de/pa11y/

 npm install -g pa11y